KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 ## 🛠 Step 5: Browser Test

-- EC2 ka **public IP** lo.
+- Get EC2 **public IP**.
-- Agar Nginx reverse proxy set hai → `http://<EC2-PUBLIC-IP>/`
+- If Nginx reverse proxy is set → `http://<EC2-PUBLIC-IP>/`
-- Agar direct run hai → `http://<EC2-PUBLIC-IP>:4000` (ya jo port tumne set kiya hai).
+- If direct run → `http://<EC2-PUBLIC-IP>:4000` (or whatever port you set).

 ---

 ## 🎯 Result

-- Tumhara **URL shortener app** ab user4 / user5 ke under independently run karega.
+- Your **URL shortener app** will now run independently under user4 / user5.
-- Dono apne apne Node.js versions ke sath test kar sakte hain.
+- Both can test with their own Node.js versions.
-- MongoDB ke sath data persist hoga, reboot ke baad bhi links save rahenge.
+- Data will persist with MongoDB, links will remain saved even after reboot.

 ---

-👉 Boss, kya tum chahte ho main tumhe ab **Nginx multi‑user config** bana ke du taake user4 aur user5 ke apps alag paths (`/user4`, `/user5`) pe serve ho EC2 ke public IP par?
+👉 Boss, do you want me to make an **Nginx multi-user config** now so that user4 and user5 apps are served on different paths (`/user4`, `/user5`) on the EC2 public IP?

 ---